Shareef91/CudaConvoLab/README.md

 MIT License — feel free to adapt for your coursework.
 Include your own name and institution if required.

 ---
-Created for an Assignment 5 CUDA exercise — enjoy experimenting with parallel convolution-like kernels!
+Contributions welcome — feel free to open issues or submit pull requests.
+Enjoy experimenting with parallel convolution-like kernels!